-Why Is Food Safety Important?
+What Is Food Safety And Why Is It Important?

 Food safety is highly important both financially and ethically.
 The consequences of failing to comply with food safety standards are manifold.
 In addition to being incredibly costly for companies who must recall their products, overhaul their processes, and manage the public relations crisis, inadequate food safety in manufacturing carries a significant human cost.

 The cost of food recalls for companies